 Just like I leveraged batteries to run my important minified network stack during a power outage, I also wanted the ability to run a few key devices as well.
 Things like the fridge, chest freezer, lights and even television.
 I stumbled upon the term “power station”, which basically means “a big portable battery”, which made me learn about the company Ecoflow.

-I ended up picking up a Delta 2.
+I ended up picking up a Delta 2, and a smaller Ecoflow River 2 Pro.
 Once again, I recommend using a tool like Camel Camel Camel or Slick Deals to wait for when this device goes on sale.

-The Delta 2 can run many devices at the same time, and can interfaced with over Bluetooth, which is handy during a power outage or camping situation.
+Both the Delta 2, and the River 2 Pro can run many devices at the same time, and can interfaced with over Bluetooth, which is handy during a power outage or camping situation.

-Overall, this battery provides comforts during a power outage, and can be quickly charged up once the generator is up and running.
+Overall, these battery provides comforts during a power outage, and can be quickly charged up once the generator is up and running.

 Power Banks